Brethren, in addition to having a rich devotional life, we need to live a life of prayer if we are to experience revival.

 — E.G. White, Letter 28, 1907

-We should zealously seek after this experience with God, for this is the very strength of our first and greatest need, being true godliness.
+We should zealously seek after this experience with God, for this is the very strength of our first and greatest need, being true piety, or godliness.
 Outward reforms will not hold or even be desired unless we have a revival of our prayer life.
 Then shouldn’t we seek this first before anything else?
 Will you have a life of unbroken communion with God?
 Then start right now and keep pleading with God for it until it is habitual, for it is the life of your soul.

 How to Live the Life of Prayer